Executive summary

 6) LG C5 (42–48 in) — small rooms and desks

-- Four HDMI 2.1 ports for gaming setups
+- Four HDMI 2.1 ports; great for consoles

 LG 42-Inch OLED C5 TV (2025)